This page was last updated by Bernard Preston on 28th March, 2020.

 "Wine is a turncoat; first a friend and then an enemy."

-I'll do a separate page on the sterilisation of the bottles for making honey mead; there they are ready to go, with the hydrometer to check the specific gravity and a bottle of honey to prime the beer bottles.
+I will do a separate page on the sterilisation of the bottles for making honey mead; there they are ready to go, with the hydrometer to check the specific gravity and a bottle of honey to prime the beer bottles.
 A squeeze bottle would have been better.

 As a rule of thumb, one works on an attenuation of about 80%, so if your opening specific gravity was say 1040 then your should ferment to 1040 - (80/100 x 40) = 1008.
 If your SG is much above that on bottling add less sugar for the head, or risk a catastrophic explosion.